SageHack/hacklair/content/android-circumvent-net-blocking-with-tor.md

 ## Configs

-By default, Orbot start on boot.
-You might want to disable that since Orfox will start Orbot when it need.
+By default, Orbot starts on boot.
+You might want to disable that since Orfox will start Orbot when it needs.

 To access Orbot config panel open the app and hit the sliders icon on the top right corner.

 Adding [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) to Orfox can help with load times.
-But it help finger print your browser since it has non standard config.
+But it helps fingerprint your browser since it has non-standard config.
 If you care anonymity, don't install.

 ## Tor is blocked